 From Sir James’ Sermon at GGS Chapel on 11 June 1950: ‘Lean towards danger like a good boxer…’ (The Education of a Civilized Man, p.155).

-From Sir James’ address at GGS on Anzac Day 1961: ‘…the daily decline of the West [In the later part of his book The Great Exodus, Jeremy Griffith explains the rapidly increasing levels of alienation in society and the great danger from the resulting increased deferment to politically correct, pseudo idealistic dogma], not in power only but in morale, in standards of behaviour and morals, above all in its loss of faith in itself.
+From Sir James’ address at GGS on Anzac Day 1961: ‘…the daily decline of the West [In the later part of chapter 8 of his book FREEDOM: The End Of The Human Condition, Jeremy Griffith explains the rapidly increasing levels of alienation in society and the great danger from the resulting increased deferment to politically correct, pseudo idealistic dogma], not in power only but in morale, in standards of behaviour and morals, above all in its loss of faith in itself.
 The clouds are gathering round us again as they did in 1936 and the years which followed.
 Once again we are faced with a way of life which in our hearts we know to be wrong, but in which others believe fanatically, and we, for our part, continue to live as though we believed in nothing but our own comfort and a superficial prosperity’ (The Education of a Civilized Man, p.138).

 ‘Much of the world’s trouble is, as it always has been, the result of greed’ (Reflections for The Age, 1991, p.19).